metantonio/azure-data-engineer/prep_exam.md

 27. You are evaluating the use of Azure Data Lake Storage Gen2.

-    What should you consider when choosing a partitioning strategy?
+    What should you consider when choosing a **partitioning strategy**?

 - [ ] access policies
 - [x] data residency